Founding Managing Director

-Santé Ventures is a healthcare and life science venture capital strategy founded in 2006 that manages over a half-billion dollars across three funds and 30+ portfolio companies.
-Over the last 15 years, the partners of Santé Ventures have helped create, build, and finance a valuable portfolio of innovative new healthcare companies including LDR Medical (Nasdaq: LDRH, later acquired by Zimmer Biomet), Explorys (IBM Corp), AbVitro (Bristol Myers Squibb), Molecular Templates (Nasdaq:MTEM), Millipede Medical (Boston Scientific), TVA Medical (Becton Dickinson), and Claret Medical (Boston Scientific).
+Santé Ventures is a healthcare and life science venture capital strategy founded in 2006 that manages approximately $800M dollars across four funds and 50+ portfolio companies.
+Over the last 18 years, the partners of Santé Ventures have helped create, build, and finance a valuable portfolio of innovative new healthcare companies including LDR Medical (Nasdaq: LDRH, later acquired by Zimmer Biomet), Explorys (IBM Corp), AbVitro (Bristol Myers Squibb), Molecular Templates (Nasdaq:MTEM), Millipede Medical (Boston Scientific), TVA Medical (Becton Dickinson), and Claret Medical (Boston Scientific).

 Santé Capital is a systematic machine learning hedge fund strategy that began trading capital in 2015 after three years of research and development.
 Kevin conceived the investment strategy, designed the original MindRank algorithms, and assembled an experienced team to help drive this line of business.